akouz/HBus/NodeTest/README.md

   * Node replied OK, reply code 0x85.
 Its ID now is set to 0x0021.
 It is a permanent ID.
 ![Pic2_3](https://github.com/akouz/HBus/blob/master/NodeTest/Doc/pic2_3.png)

 If device has topics, it tries to retrieve topic IDs from the net.
-For every topic it broadcast REGISTER command with TopicID=0 and waits a reply.
-If nobody replies, node asssigns TopicID basing on its NodeID and then broadcasts the pair [TopicID, TopicName] by REGISTER command/
+For every topic it broadcast REGISTER command with TopicID=0 and waits for reply.
+If nobody replies, node asssigns a TopicID based on its own NodeID and then broadcasts the pair [TopicID, TopicName] by REGISTER command/

 In the following sample node 0x021 requests TopicIDs for topics "test1", "test2", "test3", "test4".
 Nobody repies, therefore the node assignes TopicIDs as follows: "test1"=1056 (0x0420), "test2"=1057 (0x0421), "test3"=1058 (0x0422), "test4"=1059 (0x0423):
 ```